adamshamsudeen/Vaaku2Vec/README.md

 ## Results
 We trained a Malayalam language model on the Wikipedia article dump from Oct, 2018.
 The Wikipedia dump had 55k+ articles.
 The difficuly in training a Malayalam language model is *text tokenization*, since [Malayalam is a highly inflectional and agglutinative language.](https://thottingal.in/blog/2017/11/26/towards-a-malayalam-morphology-analyser/) In the current model, we are using `nltk tokenizer` (will try better alternative in the future) and the vocab size is 30k.
 The language model was used to train a classifier which classifies a news into 5 categories (India, Kerala, Sports, Business, Entertainment).
-Our classifier came out with a whooping 92% accuracy in the classification task.
+Our classifier came out with a whopping 92% accuracy in the classification task.

 ## Releases

-- Proccessed wikipedia dump of articles split into test and train.
+- Processed wikipedia dump of articles split into test and train.
-- Script and weights for Malayalam Language model.
+- Script and weights for Malayalam language model.
 - Malayalam text classifier with pretrained weights.
 - Inference code for text classifier.